siddz415/Samurai-Fighters/README.md

 Press the spacebar to start the game and control the bird.

-# Controls
+# Game Controls
-Player 1: Press the D to jump. press the A for left movement. press the D for right movement. press the spacebar to Strike.
+Player 1: Press the W to jump. press the A for left movement. press the D for right movement. press the spacebar to Strike.